-The Claremont Tennis Club was formed in 1899 and officially opened courts in Rowe Park in 1901.
+The Claremont Tennis Club was formed in 1899

+The Claremont Baths, located in Freshwater Bay, were opened in 1901 and functioned as a centre where generations of children learned to swim and where national, state and school swimming titles were contested.
+Damaged, dilapidated and no longer appropriate as a venue for sporting competitions the Baths were demolished in 1971.
+The same year Claremont Council opened a new and officially opened courts in Rowe Park in 1901.
 The club moved to Claremont Park in 1910 and then to its current location in Shenton Road in 1948.
 The timber clubhouse was also moved from Claremont Park to Shenton Road.
 The club's new site in Shenton Road had originally been the site of an electric sub station which supplied electricity to houses, shops and streetlights in Bay View Terrace.
-Made redundant the sub station was demolished in 1929.
+Made redundant the sub station was demolished in aquatic centre on Davies Road.